sraboy/skaa_editor/readme.md

 ## status & known issues
 - Note that various shades of yellow are the default colors; 7KAA automatically replaces this yellow with the proper nation color while in-game.
-- Use the built-in "project" functionality for best results.
-Otherwise, know that the game set's data is loaded based on the current sprite's SpriteId, which is based on the SPR's filename.
-Therefore, if you have "myballista.spr" open for editing and then load std.set, your saves
 - There is currently no undo/redo nor copy/paste.
 - Editing with the pencil tool is a bit laggy.
+- The Standard Game Set (std.set) has database tables in it, and rows are loaded based on the current sprite's SpriteId, which is based on the SPR's filename.
+These rows contain the offsets of each frame's data in the SPR file.
+This is how the game does it and likely won't change.
+Therefore, if you want to actually save your changes for use in the game (which requires updating std.set), your file name must match the original.
+- You must save both your sprite (*.spr) and std.set at the same time if you ever want to use that sprite in-game.
+This is because, once you save your edited sprite, its frames' offsets have changed.
+The offset is the only way to identify a frame in std.set, so opening an edited sprite with the original std.set means there's no way to identify which edited frame matches which offset in the database.
+This will be resolved in a future release, allowing the user to identify which is which and/or just allowing the user to re-open the original and copy/paste their edits.

 ## how to